urioTV/nix-proton-cachyos/README.md

 };
 ```

-After rebuilding your system, you should see "Proton-CachyOS" in Steam's compatibility tools list (Steam -> Settings -> Compatibility).
+After rebuilding your system, you should see something like "Proton-CachyOS" in Steam's compatibility tools list (Steam -> Settings -> Compatibility).

 ## Updates